It's important to keep your voter registration information up-to-date, and it only takes a minute.

-You must register with a residential address, because it determines the issues and candidates that you can vote on in any election.
+Where you live (your residential address) determines the issues and candidates that will be on your ballot.
 However, you can receive your election mail at any valid mailing location you choose: a post office box, personal mailbox, college mailbox, or a military or out of state/country address.
-All elections-related materials, including your ballot, will be sent to the mailing address you provide.
+All elections-related materials, including your Vote By Mail ballot if you request one, will be sent to the mailing address you provide.

 If you no longer wish to be a registered voter with Hillsborough County, please fill out this form and mail or hand deliver it to our office.